 This article provides a brief introduction to using the Caldera Forms MailChimp add-on.
-For a full walk through on creating a contact form with MailChimp integration, see this article or this screencast:
+For a full walk through on creating a contact form with MailChimp integration, see this article.

 Please note, this documentation has been updated for version 1.3 of the add-on.